rifflearning/jitsi-meet/README.md

 You will need the following 2 definitions in the `.env` file:

 ```
-AWS_NAME=ubuntu@dev-jitsi.riffplatform.com
+AWS_NAME=ubuntu@example.riffplatform.com
 PEM_PATH=~/.ssh/riffdev_1_useast2_key.pem
 ```

 These are example values.
-The example for `AWS_NAME` assumes that you are using the known DNS name for the instance, in this case `dev-jitsi.riffplatform.com`.
+The example for `AWS_NAME` assumes that you are using the known DNS name for the instance, ex. `example.riffplatform.com`.
+You should replace the value with wherever you are planning to deploy to.
 And the value of `PEM_PATH` is to the ssh key discussed as an example above.

 It is recommended that you actually put these values in the file `env-dev` and make `.env` link to